 A class is simply a representation of a type of object.
-It is the blueprint/plan/template that describe the details of an object.
+It is the blueprint/plan/template that describes the details of an object.

-Object is termed as an instance of a class, and it has its own state, behavior and identity.
+An object is an instance of a class.
+It has its own state, behavior, and identity.

 Encapsulation is an attribute of an object, and it contains all data which is hidden.
 That hidden data can be restricted to the members of that class.

 Inheritance is a concept where one class shares the structure and behavior defined in another class.
-Ifinheritance applied on one class is called Single Inheritance, and if it depends on multiple classes, then it is called multiple Inheritance.
+If Inheritance applied to one class is called Single Inheritance, and if it depends on multiple classes, then it is called multiple Inheritance.